- > What is Mac Recovery?

 - The keyboard might be faulty or your Mac may not connect to it via Bluetooth - in which case, try using another - we suggest one that plugs in directly.

-- Something might have corrupted your Recovery partition, or you might have deleted it while replacing your hard drive or installing Windows via Boot Camp,
+- Something might have corrupted your Recovery partition, or you might have deleted it while replacing your hard drive or installing Windows via Boot Camp.

 The first thing to try is to restart your Mac and press Command and R again as you boot up.
+It may work the second time.

 There are a few other ways you might be able to force your Mac to start up in recovery mode if Command + R isn't working for you.
 Apple has a couple of other commands that you could try: